2022 Ohio Corn Performance Test

 MEASUREMENTS AND RECORDS

 FINAL STAND (Final Std).
 Seed companies selected a desired planting rate for each hybrid entered.
 Differences between the planting rate and the final stand may be attributed to seed quality and/or environmental conditions present.
-Populations were reported in hundreds per acre (100/A).
+Populations are reported in hundreds per acre (100/A).

 TEST WEIGHT (TW).
 Test weights were recorded in pounds per bushel on grain samples at field moisture.
 The results are a summary (average) of all sites in each region.

 LSD 0.10 - Least Significant Differences at probability level 0.10 (LSD 0.10) are reported for yield and other agronomic characteristics.
 Differences between hybrids are significant only if they are equal to or greater than the LSD value.
 If a given hybrid out yields another hybrid by as much or more than the LSD value, then we are 90% confident (i.e., the odds are 10:1) that the yield difference is real, with only a 10% probability that the difference is due to chance variation (such as soil variation, etc.).
 For example, if Hybrid X is 19 Bu/A higher in yield than Hybrid Y, then this difference is statistically significant if the LSD is 19 Bu/A or less.
-If the LSD is 20 Bu/A or greater, then we are less confident that Hybrid X is really higher yielding than Hybrid Y under conditions of the test.
+If the LSD is 20 Bu/A or greater, then we are less confident that Hybrid X is higher yielding than Hybrid Y under conditions of the test.
 If ‘NS’ is indicated for a characteristic, then the differences among hybrid entries are not significant at the 10% probability level.

-2022 GROWING CONDITIONS
+2024 GROWING CONDITIONS

 RESULTS